Karachi’s Machar Colony perennially suffers in silence, but One Health can help

 Described by the local politician as an unmanageable Katchi Basti (large shanty community), Machar Colony is a scatter of open sewers, garbage heaps and dilapidated hall-like buildings.

 Inside these halls, or ‘wara’ as they are locally known, dozens of women sit with slouched backs and lowered heads on tiny stools, their hands submerged in brine gutting shrimps, readying the fresh catch for packaging.
-The export markets want their shrimps meticulous and women in Karachi do the dirty work, commencing work day even before the break of dawn.
+The export markets want their shrimps meticulous and women in Karachi do the dirty work, commencing their day even before the break of dawn.

 The race is to get as many buckets filled with the cleaned shrimps as possible; for each bucket of cleaned shrimps, they receive a humiliating sum of around Rs150 Pakistani rupees, or less than a US dollar (USD 0.60).
 The bucket in question roughly holds up to 10 kilograms of raw catch – or hundreds of crustaceans.